Tikka T3

-The Tikka T3 is a series of bolt-action rifles manufactured by Sako under their Tikka brand in Riihimäki, Finland since 2003.
+The Tikka T3 is a series of bolt-action rifles manufactured by Sako under their Tikka brand in Riihimäki, Finland, since 2003.

+Design

 The series is available in a wide variety of different sight, calibre and stock configurations as well as several barrel lengths.
 The rifle series was developed by Sako product development team led by Kari Kuparinen.

+Variants

+T3 Tactical PN/GN

+Used by law enforcement in France.
+Chambered in 7.62×51mm.

+T3 TAC

+Used by the Indian Navy MARCOS.
+Chambered in 7.62×51mm.

+Tikka T3x

-In 2016, the series received an overhaul and the improved models were named Tikka T3x.
-The main changes were an enlargened ejection port, a steel recoil lug replacing the T3's aluminium lug, and a metal bolt shroud replacing the T3's plastic.
+In 2016, the T3 series received an overhaul and the improved models were named Tikka T3x.

+The main changes were an enlarged ejection port, a steel recoil lug replacing the T3's aluminium lug, and a metal bolt shroud replacing the T3's plastic.

 All improved parts of the T3x are backward compatible with the older T3 models.

+Colt Canada C19

+Licensed variant of the T3 CTR manufactured by Colt Canada.

+Tikka T3x Arctic

+Civilian version of the C-19.